Qymh/vue-router-invoke-next-webpack-plugin/readme.md

   mode: ...,
   entry: ...,

-  // you need set alias path the same as Invoke's Root Option resolve:{
+  // you [must] set alias path the same as Invoke's Root Option
-    alias:{
+  resolve: {
+    alias: {
-      '@': ROOT
+      'Invoke': ROOT
     }
   }

   // use plugins
-  plugins:[
+  plugins: [
     new Invoke({
-      root: ROOT // should be the same as resolve.alias.@ })
+      // should be the same as resolve.alias.Invoke
+      root: ROOT
+    })
   ]
 }